Fans should enjoy any Wild playoff run even if sportstuff will be missing

 The NHL doesn’t yet know where the games would be played, although Minnesota — with the Xcel Energy Center featuring six locker rooms and the Tria Rink walking distance away — would be one of the more logical sites.

-A Finn could fly to the United States, test positive, undergo a quarantine, and have his team eliminated from the playoffs before he gets a chance to play.
+A Finn could fly back to the United States, test positive, undergo a quarantine and have his team eliminated from the playoffs before he gets a chance to play.

 If a slew of key players test positive and are unable to participate, will fans view their absences as equivalent to injury games lost, or will their absences taint the playoffs?